pulp-platform/carfield/docs/tg/xilinx.md

 - Xilinx VCU128 with Vivado `== 2020.2`
 - Xilinx VCU118 with Vivado `== 2020.2`

+:warning: At the moment it is required to use the Vivado version above

 **Note: Certain version of Vivado might cause issue, until these issues are resolved it is safer to use 2020.2**

 We are working on support for more boards in the future.